ShiminZhang/ProofDoorTools/REPRODUCE.md

 # Reproduction Guide (Slurm/HPC)

 This guide assumes [SMOKETEST.md](SMOKETEST.md) passes and a Slurm cluster is available.
 Commands with `--manage` submit Slurm jobs.
-Note that, due to policy difference, the slurm commands might not necessarily work in all clusters.
+Note that, due to hpc policy difference, the slurm commands might not necessarily work in all clusters.
 Some editing is need should that happen.

 Two tiers:
 - **Small-scale**: a handful of instances per category, each step should be able to finish in a day.